-Upon arrival at the promotion venue and prior to commencing official duties, Officials shall report to the Medical Practitioner at the promotion for a medical examination to determine whether they are fit to officiate in the contest, if
+Upon arrival at the promotion venue and prior to commencing official duties, Officials shall report to the Medical Practitioner for a medical examination to determine whether they are fit to officiate in the contest, if they feel it is required.
+Officials, Contestants and registered Industry Representatives that are participating in the event, must not consume illicit drugs or alcohol on the day of a promotion, until their duties are completed.